 Make a Good Impression at an Interview

 The most important part of a job interview is the beginning.
-That’s when you have an opportunity to make a great impression—or a not so good one—on your interviewer.
-One boss I worked for told me that he knew within the first 30 seconds or so whether the person had a shot at getting hired.
+That’s when you have an opportunity to make a great impression—or a poor one—on your interviewer.
+Some say they know within the first 30 seconds or so whether the person has a shot at getting hired.

 You probably have a little more time than that, but it’s important to make the best impression you can within the first few minutes of meeting your interviewer.
 Carry it on throughout the interview, so you have a good shot at getting a second interview and a job offer.

 Quick Tips for Impressing Your Interviewer

 Here are some quick and easy tips on how to impress all the people you meet when you’re interviewing for a new job.